 The original idea was to ask Council if the vacant land between the is growing what, where, when.
 Cobargo pre-school and the Cemetery could be used for the project.
+This area knowledge and produce. was a golf course about 14 years ago.
+Although a very attractive project, it ing bees in different gardens every

+the Tilba Cameo

+Collection

+A Picture Framing Workshop with

+therefore the objectives have changed It was decided to proceed with

-This area knowledge and produce. was a golf course about 14 years ago. and resources we already have in the • That the garden would be community and to build on them.
-This concept would have immediate results; • The main objectives would be instead of the long period of organistherefore the objectives have changed It was decided to proceed with in acquiring public land.
+for the up coming Skate Park raffle with growing fresh organic food in a com- another form of Community Garden, munity atmosphere.
+The meeting was based on people's own backyard 'vegie attended by 10 people and the follow- patch'.
+We are looking at what assets and resources we already have in the • That the garden would be community and to build on them.
+This concept would have immediate results; • The main objectives would be instead of the long period of organisgratulated on all their support and to to grow organic fresh local food for ing a big group required for a centralthe Bermagui-Cobargo Lions Club a big growers and possibly to sell to the ised garden and the red tape involved in acquiring public land.

 At the meeting it was discussed that this different concept of a commu-• The garden could be a place nity garden may be of interest to a for education on how to grow food, ap- wider group of people.
-Following along ply permaculture and sustainable these lines the short-term objectives will be: - To create a data base for who - To connect and exchange - To hold workshops and work-Although a very attractive project, it ing bees in different gardens every month. - To involve experts (we have quite a few) giving advice, helping people to create a new garden or to better an existing one. - To assist the Seed Saver group and create a 'pod' and to visit other gardens, private and communitybased in the area.
+Following along ply permaculture and sustainable these lines the short-term objectives will be:

+• To create a data base for who

+• To connect and exchange

+· To hold workshops and workmonth.

+• To involve experts (we have quite a few) giving advice, helping people to create a new garden or to better an existing one. • To assist the Seed Saver group and create a 'pod' and to visit other gardens, private and communitybased in the area.
 There is a lot of support in the district for this type of project and we encourage interested people to attend the next meeting on Friday 25th of July 7.00 pm at the CWA building in Cobargo.
 With rising fuel prices and our greater reliance on imported food, it makes sense to provide ourselves with basic healthy sustenance.
-Rebeccah Norman Δ the Tilla Cameo Collection A Picture Framing Workshop with an artists' Gallery attached in the historic village of Central Tilba.
+Rebeccah Norman Δ Your Mortgage?